Minnesota Composting Council

 Picture

-A series of PFAS bills were heard in the Environment & Natural Resources Finance & Policy Committee in the 2022 session.
+In the 2022 Legislative session, a series of PFAS bills were heard in the Environment & Natural Resources Finance & Policy Committee related to prohibition of PFAS in various products.
+The MNCC submitted written testimony to all three bills.
+Read our letter of support.

 • HF 2906 – PFAS prohibited in cosmetics